-Health care interpreters facilitate communication between patients with limited English proficiency (LEP) and their physicians, nurses, lab technicians and other healthcare providers.
-Because of the growing number of LEP patients, the need for healthcare interpreters has grown swiftly in the last decade, so there is good career potential in this profession.
+Health care interpreters facilitate communication between patients with Limited English Proficiency (LEP) and the Deaf and Hard of Hearing and their physicians, nurses, lab technicians and other health care providers.
+Because of the growing number of LEP patients, the need for health care interpreters has grown swiftly in the last decade, so there is good career potential in this profession.

-When a patient has limited ability to speak English, it is nearly impossible for even the most skilled clinician to provide high-quality healthcare services without accurate interpreting performed by a trained, qualified interpreter who is familiar with medical terminology.
-If family members, friends or staff who are not trained as healthcare interpreters try to interpret in healthcare settings, errors in understanding and/or communication can occur, posing grave risks to the patient and immense liability to the healthcare provider or institution.
+When a patient has limited ability to speak English, it is nearly impossible for even the most skilled clinician to provide high-quality healthcare services without accurate interpreting performed by a trained, qualified and credentialed interpreter who has a working knowledge of medical terminology and medical systems.
+If family members, friends or staff who are not trained as health care interpreters try to interpret in health care settings, errors in understanding and/or communication are more likely to occur, posing grave risks to the patient and immense liability to the healthcare provider or institution.

-Most full-time healthcare interpreters are responsible for providing face-to-face interpreting between patients and providers.
-However, interpreters may also be asked to work with other individuals, such as family members or a patient representative, and they may provide cultural information to facilitate support for a treatment plan.
+Most health care interpreters are responsible for providing face-to-face interpreting between patients and providers.
+However, interpreters may also be asked to work with other individuals, such as family members or a patient representative, and they serve to help provide cultural information to facilitate support for a treatment plan.

-Healthcare interpreters often render sight translation of basic health care documents by orally translating the document into the patient’s language.
-Healthcare interpreters may also interpret over the phone or through video.
-Healthcare interpreters often have to educate other members of the healthcare team regarding the duties, requirements and ethical standards involved in healthcare interpreting.
+Health care interpreters often render sight translation of basic health care documents by orally translating a written document into the patient’s language.
+Health care interpreters may also interpret over the phone (OPI-over the phone or telephonic interpreting) or through video (VRI-video remote interpreting).
+Health care interpreters frequently educate other members of the health care team regarding the duties, requirements, protocol and ethics and standards of practice involved in health care interpreting.

-Throughout the United States, interpreters are becoming key and highly valued members of the healthcare team.
+Throughout the United States, interpreters are key and highly valued members of the health care team.
 Their responsibilities have evolved greatly in the last decade and are continuing to change to meet needs.

 Health care interpreters work in a variety of health care settings, including hospitals, clinics, private offices, rehabilitation centers and nursing homes.
-The unique rewards and challenges vary with each situation — for example, some interpreters work in the ER, which can be very challenging.
 Some interpreters work in only one department while others may work in a number of departments as needed.

 Salary Range and Outlook

-According to the U.S. Bureau of Labor Statistics, in May 2010, the median annual salary for a health care interpreter was $43,000.
-The median hourly rate for health care interpreter was $20.82 per hour.
-It should be noted that these figures will vary considerably based on numerous factors such as such location, type of institution/organization and employee status (a full or part-time employee versus a contracted interpreter).
-Additionally, even the specific language in which an interpreter interprets may also be a factor.
+According to the U.S. Bureau of Labor Statistics, in 2015, the median (half of the workers earned more and half earned less) annual salary for an interpreter was $44,190.
+It should be noted that these figures will vary considerably based on numerous factors such as such location, type of institution/organization and employee status (a full- or part-time employee versus a contracted interpreter).
+The specific language in which an interpreter works may also be a factor.

-To become a health care interpreter, you need to be far more than simply bilingual, although that’s a good start.
+To become a health care interpreter, you need to be far more than simply bilingual, although that is a good start.
 Certainly, interpreters must have advanced to superior fluency in at least two languages, as well as an in-depth knowledge of the cultures of the languages they are interpreting.

 However, you also need to be sensitive to the subtle nuances of meaning in a given language and be able to communicate them in two directions.
 You must have the skills and knowledge to quickly grasp the intention of a message in its original language, then you must be able to re-express it swiftly and accurately in the target language.